ADVOCACY ISSUE - Criminal Justice Reform

 Columbia Legal Services works for communities to dismantle our racialized criminal justice system.
 We believe that the poor shouldn’t face harsher punishment than the rich.
 We work to ensure that people who are returning home after imprisonment should have a chance to find work, a job, and care for their health and for their families.

-C.S.
-V. King County Solitary confinement harms already vulnerable children.
-Criminal Justice Reform – IMPACT LITIGATION OVERVIEW This class-action civil-rights lawsuit challenges King County’s pervasive policy and practice of holding children who have not been convicted of any crime in long term solitary confinement at King County’s Maleng Regional Justice Center at the King County […]
+Jackson et al v.
+King County – Class Notice Solitary confinement harms already vulnerable children.
+Columbia Legal Services – IMPACT LITIGATION OVERVIEW This class-action civil-rights lawsuit challenges King County’s pervasive policy and practice of holding children who have not been convicted of any crime in long term solitary confinement at King County’s Maleng Regional Justice […]